Surajkumar98012/techsignia/README.md

 # Devops LifeCycle implementation

-# In this project i implemented thecomplete devops lifecycle to my old website.
+# In this project i implemented the complete devops lifecycle to my old website.

 Following are the specification of lifecycle:-